Zoobop/LanguageConvertor/README.md

 ### Building A File
 ![Building A File](https://github.com/Zoobop/LanguageConvertor/blob/master/gitImages/building_Git.Image_02.png "Building A File")

-The structure of building a file should follow the standard language format:
-* Imports
-* Container/Namespace
-* Class
-* Function (if applicable)

 To add an import, simply call the ```CreateImport``` method from your ```FileBuilderConfig``` object and pass in its arguments.
 Its arguments include:
 * name - import name